Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 If you’re scratching your head and not sure what you’re dealing with, you’re not alone.
 The best way to know if it’s relationship anxiety, ROCD, or both is to see a mental health professional who is trained to spot the differences.

-That said, if your obsessions and compulsions take up to an hour or more per day, that’s a good clue that ROCD could be at play.
+That said, if your obsessions and compulsions take up to an hour or more per day, that’s a good clue that you might have ROCD.
 Another possible indicator: You’ve experienced other OCD subtypes, whether it’s Harm OCD, “Just Right” OCD, or something else.
 “The likelihood is that somebody with OCD is going to have some other types of obsessions outside of relationship concerns,” notes Dr. McGrath.

 Why ROCD is often misdiagnosed by mental health providers